 How do I request an unlock code from T-Mobile?

 Contacting T-Mobile customer service is the most convenient way for you to start the process.
 You also have the option of hitting up your nearest T-Mobile store and asking in-person.

 T-Mobile—just like all the other carriers—says they reserve the right to deny any request based on their own discretion.
-So be don't be completely surprised if they decided to decline your request.
+So don't be completely surprised if they decide to decline your request.